Jardin des Plantes: Gallery of Mineralogy and Geology

 In front of the Gallery of Mineralogy and Geology stands one of the trees of the royal garden, a Sophora Japonica tree planted by Bernard de Jussieu in 1747.
 The gallery was constructed between 1833 and 1837 by Charles Rohault de Fleury in neoclassical style, with triangular frontons and pillars.
 The collection inside includes some six hundred thousand stones, gems, and fossils.
-Among the notable exhibits is the petrified trunk of bald cypress tree from the tertiary geological era, discovered in Essonne region of France in 1986.
+Among the notable exhibits is the petrified trunk of a bald cypress tree from the Tertiary geological era, discovered in the Essonne region of France in 1986.